 The American College of Physicians (ACP) is a diverse community of internal medicine specialists and subspecialists united by a commitment to excellence.
 The ACP is the largest medical-specialty society in the world.
 ACP and its physician members lead the profession in education, standard-setting, and the sharing of knowledge to advance the science and practice of internal medicine.

 Rhode Island has an active local Chapter.
-Dr. Kelly McGarry is the current Governor of the RI Chapter (serving until 2023).
+Dr. Kelly McGarry is the immediate past-Governor of the RI Chapter (serving until 2023).
 Our annual meeting is a venue for residents to learn and to engage in scholarship, with opportunities to present original research and clinical vignettes.
 We also support residents attending national ACP meetings if their scholarship is selected to be presented and we send residents to local and national Leadership Day, a day of advocacy each year.

 We are exceptionally proud of our program graduates.
 They have gone on to make significant contributions to internal medicine, both in the US and abroad.
 Some have entered internal medicine practice, fellowships in general internal medicine and subspecialties, and careers in public health, health administration and academic medicine.
 Many graduates have developed careers as clinician-educators (including becoming Program Directors!) and researchers.
 Others have gone on to serve vulnerable populations, including working for the Indian Health Services, at Community Health Centers as well as working in practices dedicated to the care of those affected by HIV.
 Our residents have matched in highly competitive fellowships, including the Robert Wood Johnson Clinical Scholars Program and in General Internal Medicine Fellowships throughout the US.
 Some have gone on to work with the Epidemiologic Intelligence Agency at the CDC, while others have worked internationally for several years after completing their training.
-Our aim is to help foster and nurture our residents’ professional growth and development, helping each one achieve the next phase of his or her career.
+Our aim is to help foster and nurture our residents’ professional growth and development, helping each one achieve the next phase of their career.